Azure-Samples/azureai-samples/scenarios/fine-tuning/function calling/README.md

 **inference-finetuned model-hallucination.ipynb** demonstrates how to do inference with a fine-tuned model to address hallucination use case.

-**inference-finetuned model-token reduction.ipynb** illustrates to do inference with a fine-tuned model for the token reduction use case.
+**inference-finetuned model-token reduction.ipynb** illustrates how to do inference with a fine-tuned model for the token reduction use case.

 Finally, **finetuning-function calling-e2e application.ipynb** showcases the utilization of a fine-tuned function calling model in an end-to-end application.